5 Mistakes to Avoid as a First-Time Home Buyer

 - Home Loans

-You know what they say about when you assume.
+Assuming you’re ready.
 Just because you feel ready for a home and a mortgage, doesn't necessarily translate to being able to afford a home — there is a lot more to it.
 A home mortgage comes with property insurance, taxes, homeowner's association's dues in some cases, maintenance, and higher electric and water bills than you would be making in an apartment.